Heliostat in der Sonne

 Link to the EDITOR homepage: EDITOR

 The objective of EDITOR is to demonstrate and verify the base load capability and performance of a solar thermal system designed for continuous operation.
-During the project duration, a system consisting of a medium-sized parabolic trough collector, concrete heat storage tank and boiler will be installed in Cyprus.
-The system will produce saturated steam and feed it into the steam system of a beverage producer.
+During the project period, a system consisting of a medium-sized parabolic trough collector, concrete heat storage tank and boiler will be installed in Cyprus.
+The system will produce saturated steam and feed it into the steam system of a beverage manufacturer.

-The parabolic trough collector uses an innovative vacuum receiver to heat a novel, environmentally friendly thermal oil to a temperature above 400 degrees Celsius.
-An innovative new concrete heat storage system stores the extracted heat to use it for the production of saturated steam in times without (sufficient) direct sunlight.
+The parabolic trough collector uses an innovative vacuum receiver to heat a new, environmentally friendly thermal oil to over 400 degrees Celsius.
+An innovative new concrete heat storage system stores the heat obtained so that it can be used for the production of saturated steam at times when there is no (sufficient) direct solar radiation.

-In the project, both the technical activities of installation, start-up operations and running of the system, as well as commercial aspects, such as feasibility in terms of upscaling, identification of future customers and the accompanying communication process with the potential market, will be implemented.
+The project includes the technical activities of installation, commissioning and operation of the enclosure, as well as commercial aspects such as feasibility in terms of upscaling, identification of future customers and the accompanying communication process with the potential market.

 • protarget AG